Q&A with Kim Wyman, Training Manager at Virtual

 1) WHAT DO YOU DO AT VIRTUAL?

-I’ve been a Training Specialist at Virtual for five-plus years, I’m part of a team that manages the coordination and administration of the Global Certification Programs for one of our largest clients, a security standards council for the payment card industry.
+I’ve been in the training department at Virtual for five-plus years, I’m part of a team that manages the coordination and administration of the Global Certification Programs for one of our largest clients, a security standards council for the payment card industry.
 Recently I returned from Cape Town, South Africa, where I spent two weeks working on a training certification program.

 The client’s certification program is comprised of events that train, test, and qualify organizations and individuals involved in protecting your credit card or payment information.
 Visa, MasterCard, American Express, Discover, or JCB require all businesses to comply with the client’s 12 certification requirements.
 I also work with a team that plans and designs the Community Meeting, which is our client’s biggest yearly conference.